planetfederal/gxp/doc/source/basic/viewer.rst

 Creating a Viewer
 =================
-The central object in the architecture of gxp is a gxp.Viewer.
+The central object in the architecture of GXP is a gxp.Viewer.
 A viewer basically combines a map panel with tools, but it can do much more than that.
 By default a viewer will fill up the whole Ext viewport.
 The main configuration options for a gxp.Viewer are:

 * proxy: the proxy to use in order to bypass the same origin policy, will be set as OpenLayers.ProxyHost
 * portalItems: this is basically the Ext layout setup for the application.
 The viewer will create a map panel automatically.